Barkha/apache-pinot-workshops/README.md

 # Apache Pinot Workshops
 Welcome to the Apache Pinot Workshops repo on Github.
 This repo contains content designed to get you started with Apache Pinot in a series of workshops that focus on teaching you one concept at a time.
 The workshops tend to be incremental, so we recommend you start in the begining.
 If you are already familiar with the concepts, you may skip some workshops.

-If you are an organization interested in hosting these workshops, feel free to contact us ADD LINK.
+If you are an organization interested in hosting these workshops, feel free to contact me [Here](mailto:barkha@startree.ai).

 ## A Bit About Apache Pinot
 Apache Pinot is a real-time distributed OLAP datastore, purpose-built for low-latency high throughput analytics, perfect for user-facing analytical workloads.